Canton, Ohio: Other

 The first official female bodybuilding competition was held in Canton in November 1977 and was called the Ohio Regional Women's Physique Championship.

 For 10 seasons, Canton was home to an NBA G League team, the Canton Charge, which started play with the 2011–12 season and home games at the Canton Memorial Civic Center.
-The Cleveland Cavaliers had full control over the franchise and relocated the franchise in to Cleveland in 2021 when the ten-year lease ended.
+The Cleveland Cavaliers had full control over the franchise and relocated the franchise to Cleveland in 2021 when the ten-year lease ended.

 The Canton Invaders of the National Professional Soccer League II and American Indoor Soccer Association played home games at the Canton Memorial Civic Center from 1984 until 1996, winning five league championships.
 In 2009, the Ohio Vortex became an expansion team in the Professional Arena Soccer League.
 Operations have since been suspended.

 Canton has been home to professional baseball on several occasions.
 Several minor league teams called Canton home in the early 1900s, including the Canton Terriers in the 1920s and 1930s.
 The Canton–Akron Indians were the AA affiliate of the major league Cleveland Indians for nine years, playing at Thurman Munson Memorial Stadium until the team relocated north to Akron following the 1996 season.
 Two independent minor league teams, the Canton Crocodiles and the Canton Coyotes, both members of the Frontier League, called Munson Stadium home for several years afterward.
 The Crocodiles, who won the league championship in their inaugural season in 1997, moved to Washington, Pennsylvania, in 2002, and the Coyotes moved to Columbia, Missouri, in 2003, after just one season in Canton.